 Intel Optane Memory vs RAM: What Are the Differences?

-Intel Optane Memory was not made to replace RAM.
+The main difference between Intel Optane Memory and RAM is, Intel Optane Memory was not made to replace RAM.
 They serve completely different purposes.
 RAM is a wider array of services, whereas Intel Optane Memory serves a few very specific purposes.
 Intel Optane memory has a higher speed than RAM, and the manufacturers talk about that.
 This is why so many people compare the two.

 Unlike RAM, Intel Optane is steady and keeps everything aligned no matter what else is going on within the computer.
 As soon as RAM gets information, it uses it or loses it.
 RAM will lose memory when the system is powered off, but Intel Optane doesn’t.